Min0627/Data-Science-Project-2/README.md

 ## 📊 Visualizations Included

-- Pie Chart
+- Scatter Plot
 - Bar Plot
 - Box Plot
 - Line Chart
-- Heatmap
+- Regression

 Each visualization is paired with a clear, real-world insight and explanation.